jbcodeforce/eda-studies/docs/eda.md

 1. **Cloud**: is to rethink about data centers and optimize the compute power usage, changing the pricing model from capex to pay-as-you-go.
 Cloud also provides elastic capability that developers will never be able to access in the past to address adhoc use cases.
 1. **AI / machine learning** improves our way to take decisions, and automate complex tasks.
 1. **Mobile** apps are redefining user experience and how we interact with business backend services.
 Users expect a unified user interface to access the business services and get notifications when somethings interesting is happening.
-1. **Data** and specially **data in motion** is very important to guide user experiences, take good decisions, automate processes, and enabling new type of applications.
+1. **Data** and specially **data as event** is very important to guide user experiences, take good decisions, automate processes, and enabling new type of applications.
 Data need to be available every where and in real-time, and then applications need to react when  data is created, updated...

 Data architecture is evolving from a set of dedicated databases or data warehouse to distributed, decentralized architecture based on data in motion and data lakes.

 The consideration of Data as a core differentiator to run a business, and as a competitive advantages, enforces IT architecture to support the need to get visibility of the data as soon as it created, and be able to act on it in close to real-time.

 Recent studies demonstrate the quality of business decision on data are inversely proportional of the age of the data.
-The value of the data dismishes over time.
+The value of the data dismisses over time.
 They have a short shelf live of actionability.
 This is perfectly relevant in AI model and we will see how EDA helps in the data pipeline and feature engineering and storage for Machine Learning model.

 Early 2000s, the adoption of Service Oriented Architecture helped to think about business applications as a group of business services that can be ubiquitous and accessible using internet protocols.
 SOAP and XML were the technologies of choice.
 But as early as 2004, Event-driven architecture was positioned as an evolution of SOA to scale the number of data producers or data consumers and improve inter-dependencies.
-The following diagram illustrates this evolution.
+The following diagram, from 2004, illustrates this evolution.

 ![](./images/soa-to-eda.png){ width=800 }